iPhone 13 is Overheating While Charging? Fix Now!

 Part 2: How to prevent your iPhone 13 from overheating?

+Since overheating may also caused charging slow issue, it is essential to get some tips to prevent from this issue.
 All of these are tried and tested remedies that have worked well.
 They may assist you in solving the overheating problems in minutes rather than having to contact the customer helpdesk.

 - 1. Turn Down Brightness: Your brightness is a drain on your battery which can cause your phone to overheat.
 You can combat this by turning on the auto-brightness setting.
 This setting allows the phone to adjust the brightness automatically.
 It's not perfect, so we recommend that you go to 'Settings.'
 You can manually adjust the brightness by entering "Display and Brightness" and using the slider to change settings.